asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2012.md

----
+!!! note

-**Note:**  If someone feels that some aspect of a project that was committed was not fully finished in Asterisk 11, please let me know and I'll make a note on the project. – Matt
+    If someone feels that some aspect of a project that was committed was not fully finished in Asterisk 11, please let me know and I'll make a note on the project. – Matt

----
+[//]: # (end-note)

 ### [AstriDevCon 2011 Projects](/Development/Roadmap/AstriDevCon-2011)